Convex-Dev/design/cad/033_log/README.md

 ### Indexing

-By default peers MUST maintain the following indexes into the log, for all log entries that they retain:
+By default peers SHOULD maintain the following indexes into the log, for all log entries that they retain:
 - block -> log start and end position (allows fast location of log entries for a given block)
 - [ address | first value | second value | third value ] -> vector of log positions
-- [ address | caller (if non-null, otherwise omitted) ] -> vector of log positions

 Values are included in the index if present and bloblike, otherwise empty blob.